za3k/za3k.com/archive/logic_potions.md

 6. The active player draws replacement ingredients for the market, bringing it back up to 4 ingredients.

 ## losing
-- If you LOSE, you're immediately out of the game.
+- If you LOSE, you're immediately out of the game, and can go grab a snack.
 If it's your turn, your turn is over.
-- **All Rules you've ever written are immediately crossed off**
+- When you LOSE, **all Rules you've ever written are immediately crossed off**
 - The last player left wins.

 ## IF-THEN logic primer